Return of Federal Student Aid (FSA)/Title IV Funds Regulations

-When you withdraw during your payment period the amount of financial aid that you have earned up to that point is determined by a specific formula.
+Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
+If you withdraw during your payment period, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or your school or parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

-If you receive (or your school or parent receive on your behalf) excess program funds that must be returned, Drake must return a portion of the excess equal to the lesser of
+If you receive (or your school or parent receive on your behalf) excess FSA program funds that must be returned, your school must return a portion of the excess equal to the lesser of

 1. your institutional charges multiplied by the unearned percentage of your funds, or